-We have previously made available several Illumina mRNA-Seq datasets, which were used to perform a de novo transcriptome assembly of a Eucalyptus grandis X Eucalyptus urophylla clonal genotype (Mizrachi et al., 2010, BMC Genomics).
+We previously made available several Illumina mRNA-Seq datasets, which were used to perform a de novo transcriptome assembly of a Eucalyptus grandis x Eucalyptus urophylla F1 clonal genotype (Mizrachi et al., 2010, BMC Genomics & Vining et al., 2015, New Phytologist ).
 The mRNA-Seq datasets were used to determine transcript expression in xylem, immature xylem, mature and young leaf, phloem and shoot tip tissues.
 With the release of the Eucalyptus grandis genome sequence (Myburg et al.,2014, Nature) and associated gene models, we have re-calculated the transcript expression in these tissues.

 We have since sequenced several other transcriptomes of Eucalyptus, that range from mature, xylogenic tissues to young photosynthetic and reproductive tissues, as well as several disease challenged tissue datasets.
 We therefore started the development of the EucGenIE online portal, which enables researchers involved in Eucalyptus research to have access to published and private (password protected) gene expression datasets.